korAPUcard/mcrssmod/README.md

 -----

 ### Description
-This MOD will add more realistic survival element and features.
+This mod will add more realistic survival element and features.
 Basically when using this mod with other technology mods, you can make a automation systems for more convenient survival.

 **It's still in development.**